-Beat Templates: Cardea SOLO develops distinct beat templates used to associate beats into classes.
 The behavior of the beats in the class (e.g. premature with a following pause, and with a long QRS duration) is used to classify the class as Normal or Ventricular.
-The beat classes are displayed by clicking the "Beats" tab in TraceViewer, see Figure 7.5 above.
+The beat classes are displayed by clicking the "Beats" button in TraceViewer, see Figure 7.5 above.

 Figure 7.10.
-Beat Tab showing the beat morphology for each identified beat class.
+Beat morphology for each identified beat class.